Best Time to Visit Kashmir & Ladakh: Seasonal Travel Guide

 Take a trip in autumn to enjoy all of Ladakh.
 The Gustor festival is celebrated in Thiksey Monastery every year in October.

 Cham dance is performed by Lamas in the monastery.
-A trade fair is held too, where the barter system is organised.
+A trade fair is held too, where the barter system is organized.